Find Grad Schools

 22 Yearly Graduations

 The 4th most popular school in the country for romance languages majors who are seeking their master's degree is New York University.
 Each year, around 52,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $53,770 per year, while in-state graduate students, on average, pay $35,982 per year.
-For the 2020-2021 academic year, 22 master's degrees were handed out to romance languages majors at NYU.
-Around 23% of these students were from an underrepresented racial-ethnic group, and 64% were women.
+The average in-state tuition for full-time undergraduates is $55,384 per year, while in-state graduate students, on average, pay $37,332 per year.
+During the most recent year for which we have data, 22 people received their master's degree in romance languages from NYU.
+Around 21% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 19 Yearly Graduations

 The 5th most popular school in the country for romance languages majors who are seeking their master's degree is California State University - Northridge.
 Each year, around 40,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-During the 2020-2021 academic year, 19 people received their master's degree in romance languages from CSUN.
-Around 84% of these students were from an underrepresented racial-ethnic group, and 79% were women.
+During the most recent year for which we have data, 19 people received their master's degree in romance languages from CSUN.
+About 38% of this group were women, and 63% were students from an underrepresented racial-ethnic group.

 #5